Pushlakhta

 Pushlakhta (Пушлахта) is a rural locality (a village) in Pertominskoye Rural Settlement of Primorsky District, Arkhangelsk Oblast, Russia.
 The population was 54 as of 2010.

 Geography

 Pushlakhta is located 284 km west of Arkhangelsk (the district's administrative centre) by road.

+History

+In July 1854, during the Crimean War, allied troops landed at Pushlakhta and defeated the village's militia in a short battle.
+After this, the allies burned most of the village.